It’s getting time to highlight another important food region of China in this blog: Yantai in Shandong.

 Yantai apples, which were given geographic indication status by the State Quality Supervision and Inspection and Quarantine Administration in 2002, have become one of the things the city is renowned for.
 An important centre for apple growing is Qixia, a town Southeast of Yantai.

-With a cultivating history of more than 140 years, Yantai has 181,333 hectares of apple orchards, with an annual output of 4.23 mln mt, according to statistics from the Yantai Agriculture Bureau.
+With a cultivating history of more than 140 years, Yantai has 181,333 hectares of apple orchards, with an output of 5.736 mln mt in 2019, according to statistics from the Yantai Agriculture Bureau.

 The city has more than 200 varieties of apples.
 The brand Yantai Apple has a value of RMB 10.59 billion, the leading amount in China’s fruit industry for seven consecutive years.